pooltogether/v4-docs/docs/design/index.md

 #### VRGDA Claimer

 Once a draw is awarded, the last auction begins: the auction for prize claims.
 A [variable-rate gradual dutch auction](https://www.paradigm.xyz/2022/08/vrgda) is used to reward anyone who claims a prize on a winner's behalf.
 The reward is taken from the prize itself.
 The Prize Pool allows Vaults to claim prizes on behalf of their users, so the claim behaviour can be customized by the vault.
-PoolTogether V5 provides a default VRGDA Claimer that works very well.
+PoolTogether V5 provides a default VRGDA Claimer that can be plugged into a prize vault with no extra setup or maintenance required.

 A VRGDA is a generalization of the continuous dutch auction, in that it raises prices when sales are ahead of schedule and lowers prices when sales are behind schedule.

 For PoolTogether V5 we are using the VRGDA as a reverse dutch auction to claim prizes, so it *lowers fees* when claims are ahead of schedule and *raises fees* when claims are behind schedule.
 This allows us to ensure that all prizes are claimed before the next draw is awarded, at which point the prizes can no longer be claimed.

-The "schedule" of claims is based on a count and timeframe.
+The "schedule" of claims is based on a count and time frame.
 Recall the estimated claim count from the adaptive number of tiers?
 We use that same number to compute the schedule.
 The schedule starts immediately after the draw is awarded, and is set to take one quarter of the draw period.
 This provides plenty of leeway in the event that there are more prizes, statistically, for a given draw.
 It's highly unlikely that a draw will see a variance of double the expected prizes, so we believe a quarter of the draw period is sufficient.

 #### Winner Eligiblity

 The Prize Pool determines whether a user has won a prize by checking if a pseudo-random number is within a certain range.
 The PRN is generated such that it is unique per draw, tier, vault and user.
-The number range is used to tune the odds based on the prize frequency and the user's eligiblity.
+The number range is used to tune the odds based on the prize frequency and the user's eligibility.

 There are three steps we take: